muugumuugu/coUrses/BSC+programming-and-data-science/iitm/computational-thinking/notes/notes.md

 }
 ```

+---
-## lec 2.2 - Local Operations & max in single iteration-1.
+##lec  2.2 - Local Operations & max in single iteration-1.

 > Keep track of a maximum , and update if exceeded;

+---
-## lec 2.3 - Local Operations & max in single iteration-2
+##lec  2.3 - Local Operations & max in single iteration-2

+---
-## lec 2.4 - Local Operations & max in single iteration-3
+##lec  2.4 - Local Operations & max in single iteration-3

+---
-## lec 2.5 - Local Operations & max in single iteration-4
+##lec  2.5 - Local Operations & max in single iteration-4

+---
-## lec 2.6 - Max in single iteration and max in Two iterations (non-nested).
+##lec  2.6 - Max in single iteration and max in Two iterations (non-nested).

+---
-## lec 2.7 - Max in a single iteration without using info and Application of Frequency Count.
+##lec  2.7 - Max in a single iteration without using info and Application of Frequency Count.

+---
-## lec 2.8 - Intro to PseudoCode
+##lec  2.8 - Intro to PseudoCode
 >flowchart :
 >> pictorial representation of computational process
 ### Node Types